The International Human Rights Framework on the Right of Peaceful Assembly

 Views and Concluding Observations of United Nations Treaty Bodies

-Comoros is not a state party to the ICCPR.
-In the 2018 Report of the Working Group on the Universal Periodic Review of Comoros, several states called on the state to respect and protect the right of peaceful assembly.
+Comoros is not a State Party to the ICCPR.
+In the 2018 Report of the Working Group on the Universal Periodic Review of Comoros, several States called on the authorities to respect and protect the right of peaceful assembly.

 Comoros has not yet submitted any report on its implementation of the 1981 African Charter on Human and Peoples' Rights.